steffensbola/system-design-prompt/docs/COPILOT.md

 - **Company Standards & Constraints**
   - Preferred **cloud provider** (e.g., GCP) and approved services.
   - Existing **tech stack** (languages, frameworks, databases).
-  - **Security & compliance** requirements (e.g., GDPR, HIPAA).
+  - **Security & compliance** requirements (e.g., GDPR, HIPAA, PCI).
+  - Always assume at least GDPR compliance is required.
+We don't need to work it out, but at least need to take notice of any PII data that will be subject to data protection laws.

 - **Observability & Operations**
-  - Logging, monitoring, and alerting tools in use.
+  - Logging, monitoring, and alerting tools in use. (e.g., New Relic)
   - Incident response processes.
+    - Assume at least kill switches need to be added to the solution.
+    - Assume all code needs to go through SAST, DAST and IAST before deploy.
+    - Assume all code nneds to go through load test before production deploy.
+    - Assume basic incident response training and tooling.

 - **Cost Sensitivity**
   - Budget constraints or cost optimization priorities.

 - **Keep notes of the things we learn in the process.**
   - Keep a notes file to preserve what we learned in the process and the decisions we made.
 A list of question and answer should work.
 Update as we go.
+Avoid editing the file.

 ---